LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.2.4 =
+~ Fixed cannot enroll course
+~ Fixed prev question button not working correct
+~ Fixed one extra answer option when add new question

 = 3.2.3 =
 ~ Fixed some deprecated keywords for PHP 7.3.
 ~ Fixed item is null for an item which doesn't support it's type (like assignment after deactivate).